inappstory/Android-Example/README.md

+rtest

 # InAppStorySDK Samples
-Java and Kotlin sampleswith basics integration for InAppStorySDK.
+Java and Kotlin samples with basics integration for InAppStorySDK.
 Full documentation can be found in the [InAppStorySDK repository](https://github.com/inappstory/android-sdk)

 ### Get started